Module Catalogue 2025/26

 Intended Knowledge Outcomes

-- Familiarity with the multilingual nature of Spain in the past and the present.
+- Familiarity with the linguistic diversity of the Hispanic world, both past and present.

-- Familiarity with key conceptual frameworks for the study of multilingualism as a social and cultural phenomenon.
+- Familiarity with key conceptual frameworks for studying multilingualism as a social and cultural phenomenon.

-- Insight into the political issues arising from the cultural and linguistic diversity of Spain.
+- Insight into the political issues arising from the cultural and linguistic diversity of the Hispanic world.

-- Conceptual engagement with the ways that language and literacy construct power relations in society, mediated by nation, identity, and politics.
+- Conceptual engagement with how language and literacy construct power relations in society, mediated by nation, identity and politics.

 Intended Skill Outcomes

-- Further ability to formulate and support an argument in oral presentation and in writing.
+- Enhanced ability to formulate and support an argument in oral presentations and writing.

-- Further ability to research and organise a range of bibliographic and on-line source materials relevant to a specific study question.
+- Improved ability to research and organise a range of bibliographic and online source materials relevant to specific study questions.

-- Ability to identify and critically analyse sociolinguistic phenomena in Spain by applying appropriate conceptual tools.
+- Ability to identify and critically analyse linguistic and sociolinguistic phenomena in the Hispanic world by applying appropriate conceptual tools.

 Teaching Methods